Lack of capacity at Amsterdam Schiphol: many flights diverted (also to Brussels) or cancelled

 Swiss from Zurich diverted to Dusseldorf.

-Furthermore, many flights were cancelled.
+Furthermore, many flights were cancelled or delayed.
 The airport claims that these diversions and cancellations were due to a lack of capacity.
 Two runways are also closed due to renovation works.

 The diverted flights were flying back to Amsterdam from the end of the morning.